nicolascatania/nicolascatania/README.md

 # About Me:
 I am Nicolás Catania, a future Informatic Engineer from Argentina, currently studying at the Universidad Nacional de La Matanza with nearly 50% of my degree completed.
 My expertise lies in C programming and software design, and I'm currently deepening my knowledge in advanced Java and SpringBoot plus basic Angular.

-Outside of tech, I enjoy going to the gym and playing the guitar.
+Outside of tech, I enjoy going to the gym, playing the guitar and learning new languages.

 ## 🌐 Socials: